PK2011/fastlane-plugin-send_e_mail/README.md

 ## About send_e_mail

-a tool to sendmail by stmp
+just a tool to sendmail by stmp

 **Note to author:** Add a more detailed description about this plugin here.
 If your plugin contains multiple actions, make sure to mention them here.